We love empowering people with bicycles.

 How it works:

 People donate bikes

-We accept donations in the form of bicycles or parts, which can be dropped off during our open hours.
+We accept donations in the form of bicycles or parts, which can be dropped off during our open hours, though we encourage you to call in advance because we can’t accept ALL donations at this time.
 We will process whatever parts we can use and recycle the rest, keeping materials out of the landfill.
 Bike shops are also welcome to donate unwanted bikes and parts, which can be used as a tax write-off.
 You can also kindly contribute to The Hub on our Donate Page.
 Sorry, but we don’t purchase bicycles or accept trades of any kind.

 We sell bikes & parts